pTidke/pTidke/README.md

 💻 My interests lie within the field of Secure AI, Data Engineering and Application Development.

 🎶 Outside my academic and professional pursuits, I am passionate about music.
-I love to play guitar as hobby.
+I love to play guitar.

 🎞️ I am also interested in video games and photography